deepomicslab/SMURF/README.md

 * normalize : boolean, optional, default: True

-    By default, SCEnd takes in an unnormalized matrix and performs library size normalization during the denoising step.
+    By default, SMURF takes in an unnormalized matrix and performs library size normalization during the denoising step.
 However, if your data is already normalized or normalization is not desired, you can set normalize=False.

 * estimate_only : boolean, optional, default: False

-    Generally, the SCEnd returns a dictionary which contains the imputed matrix and gene latent factor matrix and cell latent factor matrix.
+    Generally, the SMURF returns a dictionary which contains the imputed matrix and gene latent factor matrix and cell latent factor matrix.
 If you have no need of the latent factor matrix, you can set estimate_only=True.